harlig/square-one/README.md

 Unity editor version: 2021.3.11f1

+Please enable C# auto-formatting in your text editor, and avoid checking in unformatted code.

 I added some notes into the help section below if OmniSharp is being a pain (more of a note for myself since I'm new to Unity).

 ## Ideas